MikroElektronika/mikrosdk_click_v2/clicks/expand17/README.md

 ## Example Description

-> This example demonstrates the use of Expand 17 click board by setting and reading the ports state.
+> This example demonstrates the use of Expand 17 Click board by setting and reading the ports state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration which sets half of pins as output ( IO5, IO6, IO7 and IO8 ) and the half of the pins as inputs ( IO1, IO2, IO3 and IO4 ).
+> Initializes the driver and performs the Click default configuration which sets half of pins as output ( IO5, IO6, IO7 and IO8 ) and the half of the pins as inputs ( IO1, IO2, IO3 and IO4 ).